Looking for activities to do in iSimangaliso Wetland Park?

 The best time of year to visit iSimangaliso Wetlands depends on your preferred ideal conditions.

-For us, visiting in December, in the peak season and in the school holidays probably wasn’t the best choice.
-But we didn’t realise how popular the area was at the time of booking.
+For us, visiting in December, during the peak season and school holidays, it probably wasn’t the best choice.
+But we didn’t realise how popular the area was when booking.

 If you are looking for hot weather and a vibey atmosphere, this time of year may suit you.
 If you prefer a quieter visit, however, and the weather to have less intense heat, then May, June and July are the best months to visit.